-Quarantine Blog, Day Seventy-Two
+Quarantine Blog, Day Sixty-Nine

 It’s been maybe the most exciting weekend since the start of the self-isolating project that most of us have been working on.
 It was about time I got off the couch and further than the woods surrounding the house. .
 Saturday I got to spend the morning and afternoon volunteering downtown at the Sarah Hardy